nopnop2002/esp-mesh-lite-examples/mesh_ftp-client/README.md

 - At least 2 x ESP32 development boards
 - 1 x router that supports 2.4G
-- 1 x host computer connected to the network and running FTP server (optional)
+- 1 x host computer connected to the network and running FTP server (optional) You can use a public FTP server, such as dlptest.

 # Installation
 ```